 Last updated: Nov 27, 2016

-India closely by China is the largest importer of gold.
-Around half of imported gold is used in gold jewelry.
-Also, gold is a place to invest for tens and thousands of middle class and upper class populace who find real estate tricky and stock market under performing for the last five years.
-At a time when the price of gold in the international market is down by more than 30 percent from all-time peak in mid-2011, financial analyst Hamsini Amritha writes, “It’s a great opportunity to invest in gold now – and being in India, gold can never go to waste.”
+India closely followed by China is the largest importer of gold.
+Around half of the imported gold is used in gold jewelry.
+Also, gold is a place to invest for tens and thousands of middle class and an upper-class populace who find real estate tricky and stock market underperforming for the last five years.
+At a time when the price of gold in the international market is down by more than 30 percent from an all-time peak in mid-2011, financial analyst Hamsini Amritha writes, “It’s a great opportunity to invest in gold now – and being in India, gold can never go to waste.”

 High current account deficit (CAD) as seen in April 2013 of USD 18 billion and May 2013 of USD 20 billion was primarily led by gold imports of roughly around USD 7-8 billion each month.
 Depreciating Indian Rupee (approximately 8 percent this year) is believed to be attributed to a large extent on the surge in gold imports.
 The government has responded by raising import duties in order to reduce domestic demand.

-It is said that current international price of gold is now close to the cost of production.
-The price of gold cannot fall below mining cost of the metal.
+It is said that the current international price of gold is now close to the cost of production.
+The price of gold cannot fall below the mining cost of the metal.
 Else, mining firms will shut up their operations.
-This means that we are at the bottom from where the price can only go up.
+This means that we are at the bottom of where the price can only go up.

 Interesting to note is the approach taken by Mike Maloney, author of Guide to Investing in Gold and Silver, under GoldSilver Insider Program.
 The program states, “You will remain GoldSilver Insider until we execute our final Exit Strategy communication.
 So if it takes 2, 3, 5 years or longer… all Insiders will receive our final Exit Strategy communication.”
 Interesting contra bets can be learned from here.
 However, as they are in the business of selling gold and silver as well, impartial advise is doubtful.
 Mike’s forecast that US Dollar will eventually collapse being a fiat currency may prove true in a very long term, but in the long term, we all are dead.
 Investments are meant for individuals who prefer to bet for 10 to 20 years for maximum.
 Nevertheless, the website goldsilver.com is full of vital information that readers may not find elsewhere.

-The announcement of demonetisation of 1000 Rs and 500 Rs banknote on November 8, 2016 by Indian PM Narendra Modi reiterates the importance of not holding wealth in one currency, but distribute through other forms like investing in gold, real estate.
+The announcement of demonetization of 1000 Rs and 500 Rs banknote on November 8, 2016, by Indian PM Narendra Modi reiterates the importance of not holding wealth in one currency, but distribute through other forms like investing in gold, real estate.